typelevel/sbt-typelevel/README.md

 typelevelMainModuleSettings
 ```

+*If in doubt, only use `typelevelConsumerSettings`.*

 Please read on for further instructions, since some of these settings require additional settings to work properly.

 ### Versioning & Releasing

-If you choose to us `typelevelDefaultSettings`, the version number of your project will be computed from a release series and a patch number.
-It is expected that these settings live in a file `version.sbt` in the root of your project.
+If you choose to use `typelevelDefaultSettings`, the version number of your project will be computed from a release series and a patch number.
+It is expected that these settings live in a file `version.sbt` in the root of your project:

 ```scala
 import org.typelevel.sbt.ReleaseSeries